Packaging ESP-IDF Components

 Create idf_component.yml

-Here's the minimal idf_component.yml
+Here’s a minimal example of an idf_component.yml

 version: "0.0.1"

-must follow versioning scheme.
+The only required field is version, which must follow the versioning scheme.

-.
-Otherwise, a warning will be printed.
+We also recommend including url and description.
+Otherwise, a warning will be displayed.

 version: "0.0.1"